oclservice/ocls-clear-display/README.md

 the [OCUL Usage Rights (OUR) service](https://learn.scholarsportal.info/all-guides/our/) (rebranded as CLEAR for Ontario colleges) with a visual summary.

-Once enabled, electronic resources in your catalog should look like this:
+Once enabled, permitted uses information pulled from CLEAR/OUR are displayed within Primo's "Show License" toggle for each electronic resource referenced in CLEAR/OUR:

 ![Screenshot of the permitted uses module enabled on the Primo interface](clear-display-screenshot.png)